\\\ Pet Holidays

 - Car Training Tip.
 If your pet hasn’t been on a long journey before, then it’s best to try and train them beforehand by slowly building up the time spent in the car before you take a break, 2 or 3 weeks before you travel.

-Nomador is a french company and you’ll find lots of opportunities to pet house sit in french speaking countries on their website.
+Nomador, a French company provides opportunities to house and pet sit in French-speaking countries on their website.

 Housecarers.com were a business set up in 2000, and has built up a steady reputation with global locations.